Data-Education-in-Schools/solar-bikes-dashboard/README.md

 * `stations.csv`: a dataset containing 1 row per station, and including descriptive and location data for each station
 * `bike_routes.csv`: a dataset that summarises each combination of start and end station with a count of the number of journeys from the start to the end station.

 The output datasets are written to the `./data/output/` folder.
+If it doesn't already exist the script will create it.